-Dazzling double feature: How aurora and light pillars formed over Fairbanks Friday
+Dazzling double feature: How aurora and light pillars formed over Fairbanks on Friday

 Magnificent light pillars

-From the ground north of Fairbanks, a series of columns extended upwards from city lights, reaching hundreds of feet into the air.
+From the ground north of Fairbanks, columns extended upward from city lights, reaching hundreds of feet into the air.
 The shafts of light resembled those accompanying popular monuments and memorials, luminous pillars piercing into the overcast night sky.

 The phenomenon, known as light pillars, is very rare at the lower latitudes, and occurs infrequently even in the Arctic.
-Light pillar development requires the perfect combination of temperature, moisture and wind conditions.
+Light pillar development requires the perfect combination of temperature, moisture and wind.

 At sufficiently low temperatures, trace amounts of moisture in the air freezes as hexagonally-shaped ice crystals.
-So-called diamond dust requires there to be nuclei, or small particulates in the air, for ice crystals to form around when temperatures are above 10 or 15 degrees.
+What are known as diamond dust requires there to be nuclei, or small particulates in the air, for ice crystals to form around when temperatures are above 10 or 15 degrees.

 In the case of Friday morning, it’s likely that the presence of diamond dust in the air was enhanced by the ashy soot and aerosols originating from vehicle traffic and industry in Fairbanks.

-Each of the small ice crystals acts as a mirror, such that light shining on from the ground up into the sky is reflected back towards the surface in the direction of an observer.
+Each of the small ice crystals acts as a mirror, such that light shining on from the ground up into the sky is reflected back toward the surface in the direction of an observer.
 Ice crystals at different heights bounce back different beams of light, allowing a vertical column of luminance to form over natural light sources or those of human origin.

 There were also patches of light to moderate snow falling at the time beneath a mostly clear sky, courtesy of moisture trapped beneath a low-level inversion, or an uptick in temperature with height.